learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - When importing the settings from a previous program, class registration module info settings, student class registration module info settings, and tag settings are now copied to the new program.
 New programs based on previous programs should now function almost exactly like the previous programs.
 - Added new program tags to change the tolerance (in minutes) of contiguous blocks for the teacher availability page and for scheduling purposes.
 - Added custom widgets to many of the tag settings (preventing potentially site-breaking tag values).
-- Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g. before or after a summer program).
+- Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g., before or after a summer program).
 - Added a frontend user interface to add, remove, edit, and import line items.
 - Fixed text wrapping for the module questions on the new program and program settings pages.
-- Fixed some modules that were always being included by default (class change request module).
+- Fixed some modules that were unintentionally being included by default (class change request module).
 - Added module questions for the Class Change Request, Moderator, and Student Acknowledgment modules.
 - Fixed a bug that occurred when no modules were selected.
 - Fixed a bug that caused an invalid calculation of the program admission cost.
+- The "choice" field for classroom furnishings and floating resources now accepts up to 200 characters.
+- Timeslots for classrooms and floating resources on the resources page are no longer grouped if they occur <15 minutes apart.
+- Added documentation for modules, which is shown on the main program management page.
+The additional modules on this page are now alphabetized.
+- Fixed section alignment on the main program management page.

 User search modules changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~